Part 3 – Currency Exhibition

 Most coins from the Crusader Kingdom of Jerusalem show important buildings in Jerusalem (Tower of David, Church of the Holy Sepulchre, Dome of the Rock).
 Because of the high cost of the Crusader campaigns, coins of low-quality silver that were particularly thin were minted.

-The Ayyubid (1187–1250 CE) and Mamluk (1260–1517) periods)
+The Ayyubid (1187–1250 CE) and Mamluk (1260–1517) periods

 The Ayyubids were Sunni Muslims of Kurdish origin.
 The Ayyubid dynasty developed in Egypt following the fall of the Fatimid dynasty, and reached its peak in the days of Sallah a-Din beginning in 1171.
 The Mamluks were non-Arab Muslims based in Cairo.
-During the Ayyubid and Mamluk regimes, coins were not minted in Israel, and the main coins used were of bronze and silver originating in Egypt and Syria.
+During the Ayyubid and Mamluk regimes, coins were not minted in Israel, and the main coins used were of bronze and silver and originated in Egypt and Syria.

 In 1517, the Mamluks were defeated by the Ottomans, and the Land of Israel fell under Ottoman rule.